 We have also created the California Last Alarm Service Team (Cal-LAST).
 The Cal-LAST program provides comprehensive rapid-response support for fire departments and local firefighter unions in the immediate aftermath of a line-of-duty death.
 Upon request of a local authority, Cal-LAST offers Level 1 traumatic or presumptive line-of-duty death assistance with everything from planning a memorial to grief counseling for families.

 In the grand tradition of honoring fallen colleagues, the Pipes and Drums of California Professional Firefighters was created to perform at memorial services honoring firefighters who have died in the line of duty.
-Since its inception in 1999, the corps has grown from a few members to 26 individuals.
+Since its inception in 1999, the corps has grown from a few members to over 25 individuals.
 Each musician is a paid, career or retired firefighter, whose participation in the Pipe and Drum Band is entirely on a volunteer basis.